 From the early days of IT when, in 1981, James stated that the main issue it had to tackle was that of the user interface, he has consistently warned and predicted correctly.
 He foresaw the dot com crash, the success of 3G, and the need for mass produced housing whilst many in their respective industries still held contrary views.
 With an understanding of every sector from telecoms to transport, energy to economics, retail to construction, the only areas he avoids in his forecasts are the weather, the stock market, and personal predictions of health, wealth and happiness.

 Starting his career in journalism, James then joined the innovation and design consultancy Fitch as its head of research.
 Later he was chief of global market intelligence for Philips consumer electronics.
-He also founded consultancy on IT and on cities at The Henley Centre for Forecasting, WPP, and was a director of the acclaimed Seymour Powell.
+He also founded consultancy on IT and on cities at The Henley Centre for Forecasting, WPP, and was a director of the acclaimed product design practice, Seymour Powell.
 Today, he writes and speaks on innovation in the fields of work, IT, energy and the environment, international trade, consumers, and - in the first place - business.

 In speeches James shows how future trends can inform decisions on strategy, research and development, innovation, marketing and design.
 With specialist knowledge of Asia and America, his themes extend from product development and regulation to the need for organisations to take risks.